Elias Canetti’s “Crowds and Power” : A Profound Exploration of Human Collective Behavior

 The book investigates various forms of submission, from the overt displays of allegiance to the more subtle gestures of deference.
 Canetti’s analysis encompasses religious ceremonies, political rallies, and societal rituals that reinforce the structures of power.
 By understanding the rituals of submission, readers gain insights into the complex interplay between leaders and followers within the collective.

-The Fear of Being Touched: The Boundaries of Power
+The Fear of Being Touched and The Isolation of Leaders

 Canetti introduces a compelling concept—the fear of being touched—as a metaphor for the boundaries that define power.
 The author argues that those in power maintain a certain distance from the masses, creating a symbolic space that reinforces their authority.
 The fear of physical contact becomes a manifestation of the power dynamic, symbolizing the barriers that separate leaders from the collective.